Information about train and tram crossing safety.

 Regardless of the level of safety warning devices, all train and tram lines and crossings must be approached with care at all times.

-The Department of Planning, Transport and Infrastructure, and Adelaide Metro, is committed to combating irresponsible and dangerous behaviours around level crossings and pedestrian mazes that lead to injuries and fatalities.
+The Department for Infrastructure and Transport, and Adelaide Metro, is committed to combating irresponsible and dangerous behaviours around level crossings and pedestrian mazes that lead to injuries and fatalities.

 Motorists, pedestrians, and cyclists are urged to observe the yellow/white line markings on the road, and on footpaths and platforms, road signage, boom gates, and warning bells and lights, and take responsibility for their actions wherever a road meets a railway line.

 - travel in both directions

 - can be on any respective line, at any time

 - can take a long distance to stop - they cannot stop suddenly.

 For safety reasons bikes, rollerblades, skates or skateboards must be walked or carried on station platforms, on the ramps leading up to platforms, through pedestrian mazes, and while crossing rail lines, and overpasses or underpasses.